 This page is actively maintained by the Grid'5000 team.
 If you encounter problems, please report them (see the Support page).
 Additionally, as it is a wiki page, you are free to make minor corrections yourself if needed.
 If you would like to suggest a more fundamental change, please contact the Grid'5000 team.

 - 2 Usage

-- 3 Show and use my reserved disks
+- 3 Checking the state of reserved disks

 Disk reservation consists in reserving on nodes additional hard disks, which are otherwise not usable.